-The Mackenzie Diversified Alternatives Fund was launched on October 27, 2015, as a one-stop solution to providing liquid assets to alternative asset classes to complement a traditional balanced portfolio.
+The Mackenzie Diversified Alternatives Fund (MDAF) is a one-stop solution that provides exposure to alternative asset classes and is designed to complement a traditional balanced portfolio.

-Mackenzie Diversified Alternatives Fund has shown it may enhance the return and lower the risk of traditional global balanced portfolio.
+Mackenzie Diversified Alternatives Fund has shown it may enhance the return and lower the risk of traditional global balanced portfolios.

-The chart below shows how the risk-return profile of a traditional global balanced portfolio may be improved by adding a 20% allocation to the Mackenzie Diversified Alternative Fund.
+The chart below shows how the risk-return profile of a representative traditional global balanced portfolio may be improved by adding a 20% allocation to a liquid alternative solution (e.g., MDAF).

 The Sharpe Ratio measures risk-adjusted returns.
 Generally, a higher Sharpe ratio reflects a more attractive risk-adjusted return for an investment.

-Since its inception, the Mackenzie Diversified Alternatives Fund produced a Sharpe Ratio of 1.51, compared to a ratio of 0.61 for the typical Global Balanced portfolio.
+Since its inception, the Mackenzie Diversified Alternatives Fund produced a Sharpe Ratio of 1.04 compared to a ratio of 0.67 for the Traditional Global Balanced Portfolio represented by the Morningstar Global Neutral Balanced category average.

 Alternative asset classes can vary greatly in performance from year to year, making it difficult to predict which asset classes will be the best performer.

-The table illustrates how from 2008 to June 2015, a balanced approach may be the best way to navigate this asset class.
-Since its launch, Mackenzie Diversified Alternative Fund has provided that balanced approach, which can give investors peace of mind.
+Using data from 2008 to 2017, the table below illustrates how a diversified approach may be the best way to navigate these asset classes.
+Since its launch, Mackenzie Diversified Alternatives Fund has provided diversification, which can give investors peace of mind.

 Mackenzie Diversified Alternatives Fund provides investors with a diversified portfolio of alternative asset classes, and benefits from portfolio manager oversight.